2012 Conference

 Texting, online face-to-face and iPhone apps

-Chair: Professor Robert West Professor of Health Psychology and Director of Tobacco Studies, Cancer Research UK Health Behaviour Research Centre, Department of Epidemiology and Public Health, University College London
+Chair: Professor Robert West Professor of Health Psychology and Director of Tobacco Studies, Cancer Research UK Health Behaviour Research Centre, Department of Epidemiology and Public Health, University College London and UKCTCS

 11.30Does the addition of text messaging affect service delivery or outcomes?

-Emma Croghan Director of Public Health and Lifestyle Services, North 51, Nottingham
+Emma Croghan, Director of Public Health and Lifestyle Services, North 51, Nottingham

 11.55Innovative approaches to reducing health inequalities through online face-to-face, telehealth stop smoking services

-Leena Sankla Project Director, Solutions 4 Health, Reading and John Guyatt Telehealth Director, Solutions 4 Health, Reading
+Leena Sankla, Project Director, Solutions 4 Health, Reading and John Guyatt, Telehealth Director, Solutions 4 Health, Reading

 12.20Currently available smoking cessation iphone apps - what are they, how much are they used and can they be used for effective cessation?

-Emma Croghan Director of Public Health and Lifestyle Services, North 51, Nottingham
+Emma Croghan, Director of Public Health and Lifestyle Services, North 51, Nottingham

 Dorset